800-837-5520 Call us for a free quote Contact us

 White-footed mice (Peromyscus leucopus) are mainly found in heavily wooded areas.
 Indoors, you may find them in attics, chimneys, and basements.

-Take a detailed look at different types of mice, rats, and other wildlife we service.
+Take a detailed look at the different types of mice, rats, and other wildlife we service.
+Explore essential wildlife, mouse, and rat information to better understand their behaviors and risks

 Start living pest-free!